-Generally, the professional program must always be the main focus and there must always be logistic and professional reasons for choosing a location and destination for events, as well as possible hospitality.
-Generally, common sense needs to be applied and the intention of the industry rules considered.
+Generally, the academic program must always be the main focus and there must always be logic and professional reasons for choosing a location and destination for events, as well as possible hospitality.

+Common sense needs to be applied and the intention of the industry rules considered.